 It allows your browser to contribute to the Tor project

 Allows you to open links in other browsers.
-Useful if you use many differet browsers for different purposes.
+Useful if you use many different browsers for different purposes.
 I think is Mac only.

 Allows you to save articles you read, for reading later.
 Built into Firefox and endorsed by Mozilla, so probably 'OK' as far as privacy concerns, but would still use a fake generated email to register with them.